-Point Requirements Guidance notes Documents 9.3.1 The following equipment must be provided on the premises: - Binocular microscope with mechanical stage, electric light source and oil immersion facility - Centrifuge suitable for PCV, blood separation and urine sedimentation - Urinary refractometer 9.3.2 The hospital must have a biochemistry analyser on site.
-24-hour availability.
-9.3.3 The hospital must have an electrolyte analyser on site.
-24-hour availability.
-9.3.4 The hospital must have a haematology analyser on site.
-24-hour availability.
-9.3.5 Facilities must be available for bone marrow aspiration.
-9.3.6 There must be a nominated person in overall charge of the laboratory facilities.
-9.3.7 If bacteriology is undertaken on site, adequately qualified team members must be available.
-The accurate interpretation of bacteriology plates requires team members qualified to HNC in Applied Biology or equivalent standard.
+Point Requirements Guidance notes Documents 8.3.1 The hospital must have a biochemistry analyser onsite.
+24 hour availability.
+8.3.2 The hospital must have an electrolyte analyser onsite.
+24 hour availability.
+8.3.3 The hospital must have a haematology analyser onsite.
+24 hour availability.
+8.3.4 The hospital must have facilities for parasitology.
+8.3.5 There must be the facilities to perform bacteriology on site.
+8.3.6 Facilities must be available for bone marrow aspiration.
+8.3.7 There must be a nominated person in overall charge of the laboratory facilities.
+In the absence of the nominated person there should be a backup system.
+Name of nominated person and list of their responsibilities.

-If bacteriology is not undertaken on site, there should be evidence that samples are being regularly sent to an appropriate external laboratory.
-9.3.8 In addition to internal quality control of automated laboratory tests, external quality assurance, by internal analysis of external samples via a QA scheme, must be routinely undertaken and the results documented and acted on where necessary.
+8.3.8 In addition to internal quality control of automated laboratory tests, external quality assurance, by internal analysis of external samples via a QA scheme, must be routinely undertaken and the results documented and acted on where necessary.
 EQA is the analysis of samples by reference to an external laboratory performed by internal analysis of control reagent received from the laboratory through a QA scheme.
 This should also be undertaken for tests carried out using Point of Care (POC) devices.
 The frequency of testing should be related to the number of tests undertaken.
 It is expected that this will be at least quarterly.
 Results of external EQA scheme.

-This module contributes towards the Award in Diagnostic Service; you will also need to have completed all of the points listed under Core Standards and General Practice.
+This module contributes towards the Award in Diagnostic Services; you will also need to have completed all of the points listed under Core Standards and General Practice.

-Point Requirements Behaviours Guidance notes Documents Points 9.5.1 Veterinary clinical pathology CPD has been undertaken in the last four years by a team member and there is evidence of dissemination to the rest of the team.
+Point Requirements Behaviours Guidance notes Documents Points 8.5.1 Veterinary clinical pathology CPD has been undertaken in the last four years by a team member and there is evidence of dissemination to the rest of the team.
 This might include an external course, webinar, online resources or documented self-study.
 Course length should be one day if given by a course provider or 5 hours in length if self-study or webinar is undertaken.
 Assessors will expect team members to be able to discuss what they have learnt from CPD and what changes to practice have been made as a result.
 Documented proof of pathology CPD.
-10 9.5.2 Histopathology and cytology is performed by pathologists with relevant veterinary qualifications.
-Pathologist with expertise in tissues/species being examined.
+10 8.5.2 Histopathology and cytology is performed by pathologists with relevant veterinary qualifications.
+For example a pathologist with expertise in tissues/species being examined.
 Proof of qualification.
-10 9.5.3 There is a nominated person in overall charge of the laboratory facilities and they must have completed relevant training.
-Name of designated person and list of their responsibilities.
-30
+10